US insists on need for "guardrails" in Sherman talks in China | ExBulletin

 Evan Medeiros, an Asia scholar in the Obama administration now at Georgetown University, said there were no illusions about the strained state of relations, but Wang’s willingness to meet Sherman did suggested that China takes the talks seriously.

-Ultimately, it’s about figuring out what a stable equilibrium looks like in the relationship.
-It will take time, but you have to speak up to do it, he said.
+“At the end of the day, it’s about figuring out what a stable balance looks like in the relationship.
+It will take time, but you have to speak up to do it,” he said.

 Reporting by Michael Martina and David Brunnstrom in Washington and Yew Lun Tian in Beijing; Editing by Mary Milliken and Matthew Lewis